okfn/website/README.md

 This means a lot of the images on the site are file uploads.
 In staging and production, the uploaded files are hosted on Google Cloud Storage.

+If you want to get all production/staging media files you can download them from Google Cloud Storage and put them in a local `media` directory (`MEDIA_ROOT` from settings).

 ## Frontend and Static Assets

 Javscript and SCSS files live in `/src` and are compiled to `/static`.
 We use grunt for running front-end tasks.